Dana-Farber Brigham Cancer Center Collaborative

-The Bennett Cancer Center is proud to be a member of the Dana-Farber/Brigham and Women’s Cancer Care Collaborative (DF/BWCC), providing our staff and patients access to the latest and most effective, evidence-based best practices and standards in cancer treatment and research.
-One of the nation’s “Best Hospitals for Cancer” (according to U.S. News & World Report), DF/BWCC further enhances the quality, value and efficiency of medical oncology and radiation oncology services at Stamford Health.
+The Carl & Dorothy Bennett Cancer Center is proud to be a member of the Dana-Farber Brigham Cancer Center Collaborative (DF/BCC), providing our staff and patients access to the latest and most effective, evidence-based best practices and standards in cancer treatment and research.
+One of the nation’s “Best Hospitals for Cancer” (according to U.S. News & World Report), DF/BCC further enhances the quality, value and efficiency of medical oncology and radiation oncology services at Stamford Health.

-In 2016, Stamford Health joined the Dana-Farber/Brigham and Women's Cancer Care Collaborative which includes a select group of hospitals that have demonstrated a commitment to excellence by meeting a wide range of cancer care standards and best practices.
+In 2016, Stamford Health joined the collaborative which includes a select group of hospitals that have demonstrated a commitment to excellence by meeting a wide range of cancer care standards and best practices.
 Dana-Farber Brigham Cancer Center and other specialists conducted an extensive and rigorous review of the Bennett Cancer Center’s outpatient adult medical and radiation oncology practices and procedures, including:

 - Patient safety protocols